 advocate for the following:

-- We will remember that Canadians are fortunate to live in one of the world's most successful, diverse, and multicultural societies.
+- We will remember that Canadians are fortunate to live in one of the world's most successful, diverse, and relatively peaceful societies.
 We will support policies which put an end to "critical social justice" political bias and activism in our public education.
 We categorically reject those ideological narratives which seek only to undermine the social fabric of Canadian society.

 - We would propose mandatory training for staff and board members on counter viewpoints to critical race theory, gender ideology, and related ideas.
 Critical race theory in particular generates animosity, division, and ultimately hate.
-It actively promotes anti-semitism, anti-asian, and anti-caucasian racism while attacking the moral codes of religious communities including Muslims, Christians, Sikhs, Jews, Hindus, and Buddhists.
+It actively promotes anti-semitism, anti-asian, and anti-caucasian racism while attacking the moral codes of many religious and secular Canadians.
 It is simultaneously infantilizing to people of colour and indigenous communities.
 CRT has no place in Canada's multicultural public education systems.

 - We will end all hiring and promotion practices designed to meet diversity quotas.
 Instead we will ensure that teachers are hired strictly based on merit and competence regardless of their skin colour or other identity markers.